 Emergency Relief Program

-The Department of Social Services entrusted the Eagleby Community Association Inc to release emergency relief for the most vulnerable individuals and families of the Eagleby community.
+Emergency relief program is delivered to assist the most vulnerable individuals and families of the Eagleby community.

 Service is available every Tuesdays and Thursdays.
 Bookings are essential.
 Please call 0738073833 for more information.